Dylan Anhorn: Professional

 On April 5, 2024, Anhorn signed a one-year contract with the Manitoba Moose of the AHL for the 2024–25.
 He joined the team for the remainder of the 2023–24 AHL season on an amateur tryout (ATO).

+After three seasons within the Moose organization, Anhorn left as a free agent and secured his first NHL contract in signing a one-year, two-way contract for the season with the Chicago Blackhawks on July 1, 2026.

 Personal life

 Anhorn was born to Jodi and Kathie Anhorn.